-- 3. Enter the new administrator email id and click Invite. - ← Identity and Access Management
+3. Enter the new administrator email id and click Invite.

+← Identity and Access Management

-4. It is recommended to set the custom access for the administrator.
-Select the Custom access radio button.
-Select the Secure Client check box from the General Management section and SD-WAN check box.
+4. You can choose either Full access or Custom access.
+It is recommended to set the custom access for the administrator managing only SD-WAN services.
+When the Custom access radio button is selected, you must also select the Secure Client check box from the General Management section and SD-WAN check box.